 A reading mission.

-Now is time for more original exercises!
+Now is time for more original activities !

 At this point you have to use a voice recording tool on your computer or your phone.
 You will record yourself reciting clearly, at a fluent pace, a text of about 100 words.
 This is accompanied by an audio file.